Batavia (1628 ship): Wreck

-In the 1950s, historian Henrietta Drake-Brockman argued, from extensive archival research, that the Batavia wreck must lie in the Wallabi group of islands.
-The wreck was first sighted in 1963 by lobster fisherman David Johnson.
-Many artifacts were salvaged in the 1970s, including port-side stern timbers, cannons and an anchor.
 To facilitate the monitoring and any future treatment, the hull timbers were erected on a steel frame.
 Its design—and that of a stone arch, also recovered—was such that individual components could be easily removed.

 In 1972, the Dutch government transferred rights to Dutch shipwrecks in Australian waters to the Australian government.
 Excavated items are on display at the Western Australian Museum's various locations, though the majority of cannons and anchors have been left in situ.
 The wreck remains one of the premier diving sites on the Western Australian coast.